Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 }
 ```

-Nothing complicated, but you’re adding a height to the main image container from the `DogCardInfo.jsx` component, otherwise it would collapse because its child, the image element, is hidden.
+Nothing complicated, but you add a height to the main image container from the `DogCardInfo.jsx` component, otherwise it would collapse because its child, the image element, is hidden.

-You’re also applying some background styles to the child figure element so the background is sized properly and doesn’t repeat.
+You also apply some background styles to the child figure element so the background is sized properly and doesn’t repeat.

 ### Edit App.js

 Start by importing what you need.
-In your case the React defaults, your `DogCardInfo` component and your main styles, `App.css`.
+In your case the React defaults, your `DogCardInfo` component, and your main styles, `App.css`.

 ```
 import React, { useState, useEffect } from 'react';